openpgpjs/openpgpjs/README.md

     npm install && npm test

-### Mailing List

-You can [sign up](http://list.openpgpjs.org/) for our mailing list and ask for help there.
-We've recently worked on getting our [archive up and running](http://www.mail-archive.com/list@openpgpjs.org/).

 ### How do I get involved?

 You want to help, great!
 Go ahead and fork our repo, make your changes and send us a pull request.